KU-CS-Camp/KU-CS-Camp.github.io/customer-analysis.md

 ***
 ### Improving the Model

-One way to our imporve our model is to perform feature selection.
+One way to our improve our model is to perform feature selection.
 PCA is a technique that helps us reduce the dimension of a dataset.
 When we run PCA on a data frame, new components are created.
 These components explain the maximum variance in the model.

 Steps:
-1. Create an instance of PCA with 4 n_components
+1. Create an instance of PCA() with 4 n_components as a parameter
-2. Call pca.fit_transform on the dataframe (df)
+2. Store the results of calling pca.fit_transform on the dataframe (df) into a variable
-3. Create a new DataFrame called PCA_components with the results of the previous step
+3. Create a new DataFrame called PCA_components with the results of the previous step as a parameter

 <details markdown="1">